Jean's Bible Study Topics of the New Testament

 Rom 8-29

-· (29i) Gift of God Ø God is on our side Ø God identifies with us Ø Jesus is our brother
+(29i) Gift of God >> God is on our side >> God identifies with us >> Jesus is our brother

-· (43c) Judgment Ø Satan destroyed Ø Conform to the character of Jesus’ image
+(43c) Judgment >> Satan destroyed >> Conform to the character of Jesus’ image

-· (238d) Kingdom of God Ø Pursuing the kingdom Ø The kingdom is transferred to the church Ø Jesus is born again -- Jesus was never born again in the same sense that we were, since we started without the Holy Spirit present in our lives and then were introduced to Him the day we commended our spirit to God, defining the born again experience.
-Instead, according to Rev 1-5 Jesus was the first born from the dead, referring to His resurrection.
-If Jesus is called the first-born, then there must be more to follow Him; that would be the church.
+(238d) Kingdom of God >> Pursuing the kingdom >> The kingdom is transferred to the Church >> Jesus is born again from the dead -- Jesus was never born again in the sense that we must be born-again.
+We started without the Holy Spirit present in our lives and then were introduced to Him the day we commended our spirit to God.
+With Jesus, though, He was physically born with the Holy Spirit already dwelling in Him as the person of His soul, and according to Rev 1-5 He was first born from the dead at His resurrection.
+If Jesus is called the first-born, then there must be more to follow Him; that would be the Church.
+However, if we are to follow in His physical resurrection, then we must first be born of the Spirit.
+When we are born-again, we enter the sanctifying work of the Holy Spirit who continually leads us throughout our lives into God's calling, which will be finalized at the resurrection of the righteous.
 Anybody who believes in God for the salvation of their souls will someday rise from the dead in a similar manner that Jesus did without the chance of ever dying again.

 Rom 8-30

-· (234a) Kingdom of God Ø Pursuing the kingdom Ø Seeking the glory of God Ø God chooses us while we seek His glory
+(234ab) Kingdom of God >> Pursuing the kingdom >> Seeking the glory of God >> God chooses us as we seek His glory >> As we follow Him

 Rom 8,31-39

-· (39e) Judgment Ø Jesus defeated death Ø Victory Ø Jesus overcame the world
+(39e) Judgment >> Jesus defeated death >> Victory >> Jesus overcame the world

 Rom 8-31,32

-· (36d) Gift of God Ø Gifts from the Holy Spirit Ø All things are gifts from God
+(36d) Gift of God >> Gifts from the Holy Spirit >> All good things are gifts from God

-· (115b) Thy kingdom come Ø Working the grace of God Ø Working God’s grace through Christ Ø We receive the anointing through Christ
+(115b) Thy kingdom come >> Faith >> Working the grace of God >> Working God’s grace through Christ >> We receive the anointing through Christ -- These verses go with verses 12,13

-· (209k) Salvation Ø The salvation of God Ø Jesus is our sacrifice Ø Jesus paid the price for us Ø Father sent His son to the cross
+(209k) Salvation >> The salvation of God >> Jesus is our sacrifice >> Jesus paid the price for us >> Father sent His son to the cross

-· (227h) Kingdom of God Ø God’s kingdom is a living organism Ø God working in you Ø Dependence on Jesus Ø Depending on Jesus to impart His gifts into us Ø To give us what we give to each other
+(227h) Kingdom of God >> God working in you >> Depending on Jesus to impart His gifts into us >> He gives us what we give to each other

 Rom 8-33,34

-· (243f) Kingdom of God Ø Opposition toward the kingdom of God Ø Persecuting the kingdom Ø Persecuting the church of God
+(243f) Kingdom of God >> Opposition toward the Kingdom of God >> Persecuting the kingdom >> Persecuting the Church of God

 Rom 8-34

-· (38d) Judgment Ø Jesus defeated death (Satan) Ø Resurrection brings about judgment -- So many things took place at the resurrection of Jesus Christ, such as God judged sin through Christ, but it was all the handiwork of His death, coalesced with His perfect life.
-It was the resurrection that proved His victory over sin and death, but it was His death that actually won the victory.
-Nevertheless, it would have been meaningless to achieve victory over sin without being able to show some kind of proof of it.
-This makes the resurrection just as vital as His blood sacrifice, or another way of looking at it is simply the other side of the same coin, implying that His death and resurrection are a single unit; they are not separate entities.
+(38d) Judgment >> Jesus defeated death (Satan) >> Resurrection brings about judgment -- So many things took place at the resurrection of Jesus Christ; God judged man's sin on the cross, coalesced with His perfect life, and the resurrection proved His victory over sin and death.
+It would have been meaningless to achieve victory over sin without showing some kind of proof of it.
+This makes the resurrection just as vital as His blood sacrifice, being the other side of the same coin.
+His death and resurrection are a single unit; they are not separate entities.
 One cannot exist without the other.
-You cannot pull down a bobber without it floating back to the water's surface any more than you can kill the source of all life without it coming back to life.
-Jesus is alive now as He was before, but some things have changed.
-Just like in a game of chess, the same piece can occupy a square that it was on a few moves earlier, but being there again means something different to your opponent; it is a different game now!
-Evil tried to destroy the essence of what is righteous and good and failed.
-Now judgment must ensue until evil is completely taken from creation for all time, while God proves that His character based on righteousness dominates over the power of sin, also while He teaches us lessons about its pitfalls and consequences.
+We cannot pull down a bobber without it floating back to the surface any more than we can kill the source of all life without it coming back to life again.
+Jesus is alive now as He was before, but some things have changed, like in a game of chess, the same piece can occupy a square that it used a few moves earlier, but being there again means something different to our opponent; it is a different game now!
+Evil tried to destroy the essence of goodness, and it failed.
+Now judgment must ensue until evil is completely taken from creation for all time, while God proves that His righteous-based character dominates the power of sin.

-· (67c) Authority Ø Jesus at the right hand of the father Ø He is interceding for us there
+(67c) Authority >> Jesus at the right hand of the father (Great High Priest) >> He is interceding for us there

-· (83e) Thy kingdom come Ø Intercession Ø Jesus stands in the gap Ø He prays for us
+(83e) Thy kingdom come >> Intercession >> Jesus stands in the gap >> He prays for us

 Rom 8,35-39

-· (46d) Judgment Ø Spiritual warfare Ø Subjecting your flesh Ø Hindrances to the kingdom
+(46d) Judgment >> Spiritual warfare >> Subjecting your flesh >> Hindrances to the kingdom

-· (132b) Temple Ø Your body is the temple of God Ø Holy Spirit is in God’s people Ø Spirit of God in the spirit of man Ø Spirit of Jesus -- These verses go with verses 9-17
+(132b) Temple >> Your body is the temple of God >> Holy Spirit is in God’s people >> Spirit of God in the spirit of man >> Spirit of Jesus -- These verses go with verses 9-17

-· (227g) Kingdom of God Ø God’s kingdom is a living organism Ø God working in you Ø Depending on Jesus to have compassion Ø Depending on Jesus to deliver us -- These verses go with verses 1-4
+(227g) Kingdom of God >> God’s kingdom is a living organism >> God working in you >> Depending on Jesus to have compassion >> Depending on Jesus to deliver us -- These verses go with verses 1-4

-· (241f) Kingdom of God Ø Opposition toward the kingdom of God Ø Hindering the kingdom Ø Obstacles that keep you from Jesus
+(241f) Kingdom of God >> Opposition toward the Kingdom of God >> Hindering the kingdom >> Obstacles that keep you from Jesus

-· (243h) Kingdom of God Ø The eternal kingdom Ø The indestructible kingdom Ø The body of Christ is indestructible Ø The new man is indestructible
+(243h) Kingdom of God >> The eternal kingdom >> The indestructible kingdom >> The body of Christ is indestructible >> The new man is indestructible

 Rom 8-35